-Constans' West is presented as a subject in need of investigation and is, therefore, constructed as naturally unknown for Libanius' audience.
+Constans' west is presented as a subject in need of investigation and is, therefore, constructed as naturally unknown for Libanius' audience.
 It is up to Libanius to provide the Nicomedians with a true account of what happened.
-In doing so he makes a claim to authority via inquiry, an important methodological tool frequently claimed by historians, and the assertion that his investigations will uncover the truth.
-44 His methodology is based upon that of the most
+In doing so he makes a claim to authority via inquiry, an important methodological tool frequently claimed by historians, and the assertion that his investigations will uncover the truth.43 His methodology is based upon that of the most respected practitioner of history, Thucydides,44 who is cited by name and whose own methodological statement is directly invoked.45 This procedure places Libanius in a medial and explicative position between the emperor and the Nicomedian audience: he investigates and informs the latter of what they do not know.
+The theory set out in this introductory paragraph is reinforced by authorial statements during the narrative that follows, most overtly in the description of Constans' voyage across the Channel and the challenges it brings (137):

-43 The harmony between the emperors that is stressed here and elsewhere (§171) is another strong argument for dating the speech after 346 when Constans and Constantius were reconciled following a period of mutual distrust (K. Kraft, "Die Taten der Kaiser Constans und Constantius II," JNG 9 (1958) 141-186; W. Portmann, "Die politische Krise zwischen den Kaisern Constantius II. und Constans," Historia 48 (1999) 301-329; K. Olbirch, "Athanasius, die Kaiser und der Anbruch einer neuen Ära: Propaganda und Münzprägung um 343 n.Chr.," Klio 86 (2004) 415-441.
-For the relation of this event to the date of the speech, Malosse, An.Tard.
-9 (2001) 207-306.
+[&]quot;Athanasius, die Kaiser und der Anbruch einer neuen Ära: Propaganda und Münzprägung um 343 n.Chr.," Klio 86 (2004) 415-441.
+For the relation of this event to the date of the speech see Malosse, AntTard 9 (2001) 207-306.

-44 On the role of inquiry in historiography see G. Schepens, L' 'autopsie' dans la Méthode des historiens grecs du V^e siècle avant J.-C. (Brussels 1980) 33-93 and "History and Historia: Inquiry in the Greek Historians" in J. Marincola (ed.)
-A Companion to Greek and Roman Historiography (London 2007) 39-55; Marincola, Authority and Tradition 63-95.
+43 On the role of inquiry in historiography see G. Schepens, L' 'autopsie' dans la méthode des historiens grecs du V^e siècle avant J.-C. (Brussels 1980) 33-93, and "History and Historia: Inquiry in the Greek Historians," in J. Marincola (ed.), A Companion to Greek and Roman Historiography (London 2007) 39-55; Marincola, Authority and Tradition 63-95.